smaranng/TechQABot/README.md

 # 🧠 Tech QA Bot
 ```

-Tech QA Bot is an intelligent Q&A assistant built using Python, leveraging advanced Retrieval-Augmented Generation (RAG) techniques—including Plain RAG, Hybrid RAG, and Agentic RAG with LangGraph—powered by ChromaDB and TinyLLaMA (via Ollama).
-It provides answers from technical forums like Reddit and Stack Overflow, with a user-friendly Streamlit interface and API endpoints powered by FastAPI.
+Tech QA Bot is an intelligent QnA assistant built using Python, leveraging advanced Retrieval-Augmented Generation (RAG) techniques—including Plain RAG, Hybrid RAG, and Agentic RAG with LangGraph, powered by ChromaDB and TinyLLaMA (via Ollama).
+It provides answers from technical communities like Reddit and Stack Overflow, with a user-friendly Streamlit interface and API endpoints powered by FastAPI.
 ```
 ## 🚀 Features